Personalities

 "In 1980, the 30th anniversary of WIEL going on the air was celebrated at the State Theatre.
 I was program director at the time and came up with the movie that was playing the day WIEL first signed on.
 It was Marilyn Monroe and Sterling Hayden starring in "The Asphault Jungle".
 We had a big promotion on the air with lots of free stuff, along with free admission.
 We invited all of Hardin County to enjoy the nostalgia of the movie, the theatre and the historical significance of all with the anniversary of WIEL.
 I even got Dick Curtis to narrate the opening of the movie and tie in all the significance of what the moviegoers were about to see.
 I think we gave away some great prizes, too...it was a great promotion!"

-Dick Curtis-Authorative and expert longtime sports director in 60's & 70's.
-Did sports play by play for HCE-TV.
-Married to Jayne Shagool.
-Currently retired.
-[I happened to talk to Dick for a moment recently and he still sounds the same as when was on the air...GREAT!-MH]
+Dick Curtis-Authorative and expert longtime sports director in 60's & 70's, Dick (real name Richard Shagool) later did sports play by play for HCE-TV.
+Was married to Jayne Shagool.
+Dick passed away 9/24/2010 after a long illness.
+[I had happened to have talked to Dick for a moment 3 years ago and he still sounded the same as when was on the air...GREAT!-MH]

 Bob Craft writes: